krolow/krolow.github.com/_posts/2013-01-20-some-tips-to-improve-your-codes-readability.md

 Take care of what you are writing, try always to think if another person reads your code if they will understood, try to make consistent code, a consistent API, follow the rules.

-And recommend read <a href="http://www.bennadel.com/resources/uploads/2012/ObjectCalisthenics.pdf">Object Calisthenics</a>, it will help you write better OOP code, and also code that is more easily to read.
+And I recommend to read <a href="http://www.bennadel.com/resources/uploads/2012/ObjectCalisthenics.pdf">Object Calisthenics</a>, it will help you write better OOP code, and also code that it's more easy to read.